-Having these frequencies, technically, we can estimate the probability to find given text in whole text corpus (which is good candidate for fitness measure).
+Having these frequencies, technically, we can estimate the probability to find given text in whole text corpus (which is a good candidate for fitness measure).
 For example, let our text be the word "MENTION".
-It consists of the following quadrams: MENT - ENTI - NTIO - TION.
+It consists of the following quadgrams: MENT - ENTI - NTIO - TION.
 So,

 As you can see, multiplication is replaced with addition.
-Since the probabilities are less than one but greater than zero, logarithm of base 10 gives us negative values.
-And the more rare quadgrams we have the bigger negative value we got.
-And, by the way, for quadgrams outside of the first 1000, I used very small constant probability of 1/1 467 684 913 428, those logarithm is -12.1666328301.
+Since the probabilities are less than one but greater than zero, the logarithm of base 10 gives us negative values.
+And the more rare quadgrams we have, the bigger the negative value we got.
+By the way, for quadgrams outside of the first 1000, I used a very small constant probability of 1/1 467 684 913 428; that logarithm is -12.1666328301.

-So, this is exactly how the fitness metric is calculated in calculator below.
-I break text to quadgrams, sum all logarithms of probabilities, normalize by diving to length of the text and take the absolute value of the result (just for convenience).
+So, this is exactly how the fitness metric is calculated in the calculator below.
+I break text into quadgrams, sum all logarithms of probabilities, normalize by diving to the text's length, and take the absolute value of the result (just for convenience).
 The more rare quadgrams appear in the text, the bigger the value we got, the less rare quadgrams appear in the text, the less value we got.